YANSHdiv/Bot/README.md

 - The `python-binance` library handles Binance API communications.
 - Make sure you have stable internet connection while using the bot.

 ---

-## Extending the Bot

-You can extend this bot by:

-- Adding support for more complex order types such as OCO or TWAP
-- Implementing automated trading strategies
-- Adding proper asynchronous handling with websockets for real-time data
-- Building a more advanced user interface

----